About Kanawha Valley Regional Transportation Authority

 KVRTA operates a network of 20 fixed routes oriented around the commercial center of Charleston.
 Except for four holidays, service is provided seven days a week.
 The earliest routes begin at 4:25am and service continues until 12:55am the next day.
 Complementary paratransit service, known as Kanawha Alternative Transit (KAT), operates during the same days and hours.

 KVRTA operates on a fleet of 49 vehicles for fixed-route service.
-The fleet consists of 30 and 35 foot transit coaches, minibuses and three rubber-tired trolleys.
-KVRTA also has 15 cutaway vans for the KAT complementary paratransit service.
+The fleet consists of 30 and 35 foot transit coaches, minibuses and a trolley KVRTA also has 14 cutaway vans for the KAT complementary paratransit service.

-KVRTA’s operations, maintenance and administrative headquarters are located on Fourth Avenue in Charleston.
-The Laidley Street Transit Mall in downtown Charleston is the hub and transfer center for all routes.
-The Transit Mall is a component of the multi-use, multi-modal space that includes commercial and entertainment venues, hotels and government offices.
+KVRTA’s operations, maintenance, and administrative headquarters are located on Fourth Avenue in Charleston.
+In 2022, KVRTA opened its new City Center Station in downtown Charleston as the hub and transfer center for all routes, replacing the Transit Mall on Laidley Street.
+The new City Center Station is a component of the multi-use, multi-modal space that includes commercial and entertainment venues, hotels, and government offices and is connected to the newly designed City Center at Slack Plaza.